|Full Name||Matt Schaefer|

 |Church||Green Acres Baptist Church|

-Matt Schaefer has broad and unique experience in the private sector and in public service.
-His work ethic, family life, faith in God and commitment to country have all prepared him to be a strong conservative leader for East Texas.
-Matt is currently a Lieutenant Commander in the U.S. Navy Reserve and in 2010 he served in Afghanistan near the Iranian border with a Provincial Reconstruction Team.
-As a civilian, Matt is self-employed working on private business ventures in real estate, oil and gas, and legal transaction work.
-He also served as the director of Senator John Cornyn’s regional office in Tyler covering 35 counties.
+Schaefer is a Lieutenant Commander in the U.S. Navy Reserve and in 2010 he served in Afghanistan near the Iranian border with a Provincial Reconstruction Team.
+As a civilian, he self-employed working on private legal business ventures in real estate, oil and gas, and legal transaction work.
+He also served as the director of Senator John Cornyn’s regional office in Tyler.

-Born and raised in Texas, Matt and his wife Jasilyn are proud to make their home in Tyler.
-After meeting in church and dating for several months, Matt proposed to Jasilyn at her favorite place in town, the Caldwell Zoo.
-They married at Green Acres Baptist Church and recently celebrated their 10-year anniversary.
-Jasilyn currently directs the Apache Belles of Tyler Junior College and serves as the Past-President of the Apache Belle Gold Alumni organization.
-Matt is a member of the Rose Capital Chapter of the Military Officers Association, and he and Jasilyn are both active members of Green Acres Baptist Church.
+Born and raised in Texas, Schaefer and his wife Jasilyn are proud to make their home in Tyler.
+Schaefer is a member of the Rose Capital Chapter of the Military Officers Association, and he and his wife are both active members of Green Acres Baptist Church.